Nefsen402/destam-dom/doc.md

  - html

 ## mount
-`mount()` is the entry point for destam-dom to then mount anything it needs onto the real dom.
+`mount()` is the entry point for destam-dom to then mount anything it needs onto the real DOM.
 Typically, a mount point of `document.body` will be enough for applications fully written with destam-dom.
 Let's see a basic example where we mount some text onto the body of the page:

 ```js
 mount(document.body, "Hello, world!");
 ```

 `mount()` also supports mounting to null.
-This can be useful if you want destam to manage the dom elements, but otherwise you want to mount it yourself.
+This can be useful if you want destam to manage the DOM nodes, but otherwise you want to mount it yourself.

 ```js
 const div = document.createElement('div');